RiskIQ chief researcher Yonathan Klijnsma said in a blog post that the group was involved in the following operations:

 Generic phishing was being used to sell “fullz,” a slang term used by criminals and data resellers meaning full packages of individuals’ identifying information on their store called “BlueMagicStore.”

-Card-skimming to sell credit card information on their carding store named “CardHouse.”
+Card-skimming was being carried out to sell credit card information on their carding store which was named “CardHouse.”

 Fullz House used phishing to collect personally identifiable information, banking credentials and banking card information from customers and also carried out skimming or phishing of credit cards during online shopping.